Battles of Phai Khắt and Nà Ngần: Battle

 In late December, two outposts in Cao Bang province were selected.
 Using a 12 year old named Hoang as a spy, the Viet Minh discovered that they were mainly guarded by colonial soldiers.
-At 5 pm on December 25, Viet Minh troops dressed in French uniforms entered Khai Phat and seized its armoury, wounding the guard and killing the French commander in the process, making the unarmed garrison promptly surrender.
+At 5 pm on December 25, Viet Minh troops dressed in French uniforms entered Phai Khat and seized its armoury, wounding the guard and killing the French commander in the process, making the unarmed garrison promptly surrender.
 This was repeated the following day at Na Ngan, with the commander also being killed and the garrison surrendering after a short fight.

 Aftermath

 The Viet Minh seized 40 rifles, 2 sidearms and 3000 piastres during these raids.
 They also captured 37 prisoners (including a French NCO), most of whom either defected or were released to go home.
 The minor victory gave the Viet Minh its first experience in combat and was the first of many battles against the French.